 Loft Conversion Cost

-These estimates are quite loose and do not include specific design elements or second fix materials.
+These estimates are quite loose and do not include professional fees, specific design elements, second fix materials or VAT.
 Be sure to speak with your design team or a trusted contractor to establish a realistic budget for your project.

 Minimalistic Double Storey Extension – Copper House